Azure/java-aks-aca-dapr-workshop/docs/modules/9-Module/9-2-1-azure-key-vault-secrets-store-setup.md

     az keyvault secret set --vault-name kv-dapr-java-workshop --name <secret-name> --value <secret-value>
     ```

-## Step 5: Set the Azure Key Vault secrets store component
+## Step 5: Set the Azure Key Vault secret store component

-1. **Copy or Moive** this file `dapr/azure-keyvault-secretsstore.yam` to `dapr/components/` folder.
+1. **Copy or Moive** this file `dapr/azure-keyvault-secretstore.yam` to `dapr/components/` folder.

-1. Open the copied file `dapr/components/azure-keyvault-secretsstore.yaml` in your code editor.
+1. Open the copied file `dapr/components/azure-keyvault-secretstore.yaml` in your code editor.

 1. Set the following values in the metadata section of the component:
     - `azureTenantId`: The value for `tenant` you noted down in step 1.